scottchellew/data-analytics-power-bi-report888/README.md

 The Stores Drillthrough page shows extra information about a store.
 There is a card showing the stores' name.
 A table shows the top 5 bestselling products.
 Two gauges show the profit YTD and revenue YTD, against a target.

+Cross filtering has been tidied up so that some visuals do not filter other visuals on the page.

+A navigation bar is installed on to the side of each page, allowing the user to click from one page to another.

-Measures.png contains a screenshot of all of the measures created in the measures table, including Total Profit, Unique Customers and Revenue YTD.
+Measures.md contains all of the measures created in the measures table, including Total Profit, Unique Customers and Revenue YTD.